Bobo Brazil: Professional wrestling career

-Brazil would have many matches with competitors such as Killer Kowalski, Dick the Bruiser, Johnny Valentine, Haystacks Calhoun and The Sheik, who feuded with Brazil over the course of several decades, with a variety of their matches being acclaimed bloody matchups.
-These and other rivals would all fall victim to Brazil's finishing maneuver, the Coco Butt, with the move also breaking racial barriers.
+Brazil had many matches with competitors such as Killer Kowalski, Dick the Bruiser, Johnny Valentine, Haystacks Calhoun and The Sheik, who feuded with Brazil over the course of several decades, with a variety of their matches being acclaimed bloody matchups.
+These and other rivals would all fall victim to Brazil's finishing maneuver, the Coco Butt.
 Brazil also once wrestled Bill Miller to a draw, and challenged Bruno Sammartino for the WWWF World Heavyweight Championship in a battle of two top babyface competitors.
 On October 18, 1962, Brazil defeated "Nature Boy" Buddy Rogers by hitting him in the groin causing Rogers to be unable to continue.
 Brazil refused the championship and they met a couple of weeks later and Rogers won.
 At the time, the promoters were working a gimmick where the champion would be hit in the groin and the challenger wouldn't accept the title.
 The same scenario occurred in Toronto two weeks earlier with Bruno Sammartino and Rogers.
-Neither Brazil, nor Sammartino were officially recognized by the NWA as having won the World Heavyweight Championship.
-(This distinction is usually given to Ron Simmons, the first recognized African American world champion after winning the WCW World Heavyweight Championship).
+Neither Brazil nor Sammartino were officially recognized by the NWA as having won the World Heavyweight Championship.

 On October 9, 1970, Brazil and El Mongol defeated Mr. Ito and The Great Ota in the first racially mixed match in Atlanta history.
 Brazil served as a mentor to wrestler "Soulman" Rocky Johnson and was inspirational to boxer Joe Frazier.
 Brazil's manager was James Dudley, the first African American to be in charge of a major arena in the United States.
 Dudley would run to the ring waving a towel, as Brazil followed behind.
 Brazil retired in 1993 after a four-decade career.
 His last official match was in Chicago, Illinois against Kelly Kiniski, son of rival Gene Kiniski.
 Brazil was inducted into the WWF Hall of Fame class of 1994 by longtime rival Ernie Ladd.
 The following year, Brazil inducted Ladd into the WWF Hall of Fame.

 Personal life and death

 Harris had a wife and six children.
 After retiring from wrestling, he ran a restaurant called Bobo's Grill which lasted for more than 20 years.

+Harris would later on train pro wrestler James "Kamala" Harris.

-His son Karl (born 1952) wrestles as Bobo Brazil Jr. in the independent circuit.
+His son Karl (born 1952) wrestled as Bobo Brazil Jr. in the independent circuit.
 His brother wrestled as Hank James.

 Harris died on January 20, 1998, at the Lakeland Medical Center in St. Joseph, Michigan.
-He had been admitted to the hospital on January 14 and used a wheelchair after suffering a series of strokes.
+He had been admitted to the hospital on January 14 and used a wheelchair, after suffering a series of strokes.